victormacedo996/calculadoranutricional/README.md

     • Thermal factor - Type the thermal factor according to the condition of the patient

-If you'll use injury factor, except in heart failure, use active factor as 1.
+If you use injury factor, except in heart failure, use active factor as 1.
 And, if the patient doesn't have any complications, use injury factor as 1.

 5 - Contributions, issues and forking